A version of this piece appeared in the Sunday Travel Section of the Chicago Tribune.

 Where to Eat in Indy

 With local ingredients coming right off the plentiful farms of Indiana to its largest city, there is a big farm to fork movement happening here.
 Over the last decade, the culinary landscape has changed dramatically.
 Gastropubs and restaurants like Recess, Black Market, and Bluebeard change their offerings regularly with the season serving up more local, sustainable fare.

-“A decade ago, there were chef-driven restaurants, but not the movement of chefs and customers now,” says Greg Hardesty, the chef/owner of Recess which offers a nightly-changing four-course menu with dishes like the smoky Maine hake with sweet corn, bacon, in a scallion guajillo broth or even a Spanish delicacy: percebes or gooseneck barnacles.
+“A decade ago, there were chef-driven restaurants, but not the movement of chefs and customers now,” says Greg Hardesty, the chef/owner of Recess (now closed) which offered a nightly-changing four-course menu with dishes like the smoky Maine hake with sweet corn, bacon, in a scallion guajillo broth or even a Spanish delicacy: percebes or gooseneck barnacles.

 “[They are] seventy-five dollars a pound.
 We’re serving them [occasionally] for the joy of serving them,” says Hardesty.
 “We are certainly not making any money on them.”